vllm-project/vllm/docs/source/getting_started/quickstart.md

 $     }'
 ```

-Alternatively, you can use the `openai` python package:
+Alternatively, you can use the `openai` Python package:

 ```python
 from openai import OpenAI